The roadmap for Product/Market Fit… maybe

 We’ve always spent a lot of time on (6) retention.
 Sometimes years would pass where we wouldn’t add a new feature, because all our engineering time was spent on the challenges of scale and continuing to improve on the promise of speed and uptime.
 As a result, we’ve had best-in-industry customer retention for 14 years.

-High retention due to happy customers, folds back onto itself into growth through word-of-mouth referrals and a thousand top-of-class reviews:
+High retention due to happy customers folds back into growth through word-of-mouth referrals and a thousand top-of-class reviews:

-Do you have to walk this road like WP Engine, or can you stumble onto it halfway through like Smart Bear, or can you take a completely different route and just emerge at the finish line?
-Do you have to (7) prioritize or can you just do what feels good in the moment?
-Can you just cherry-pick things you like from this framework, and ignore the rest?
+Do you have to walk this road like Simon discovered with FeedHive and I discovered at WP Engine, or can you stumble onto it halfway through like Smart Bear, or can you take a completely different route and just emerge at the finish line?
+Or can you just cherry-pick the things you like from this framework, and ignore the rest?

 It’s your life; you can take any road you please.